Press "Enter" to skip to content

 Our old shack

 On Saturday 9/15, the furniture and equipment was relocated to the new room.
 Additionally, all the equipment previously stored in the back room was also moved.
-In addition to John and Dave, thanks to Ron KP2N, Rich AA2MF, Tom NY4I, Click for more
+In addition to John and Dave, thanks to Ron KP2N, Rich AA2MF, Tom NY4I, Lisa KC1YL, Bob N2ESP, Ed NZ1Q for assisting in the move.
+Additional work will be scheduled shortly.

 SPARC Equipment for Sale